 In many cases a higher excess can mean cheaper premiums.
 This means your insurance will cost less in the long-run - as long as you don't make a claim.

-This is worth doing however if you will be able to comfortably afford to cover the excess in the event of a claim, for example if you have savings you can dip into.
-In this way you can benefit doubly from increasing your excess, by keeping some funds aside to cover excess in a savings account, while at the same time enjoying cheaper premiums.
+This is worth doing if you can afford to cover the excess in the event of a claim, for example if you have savings you can dip into.
+This way you can benefit doubly from increasing your excess, by keeping some funds aside to cover excess in a savings account, while at the same time enjoying cheaper premiums.

-You would need to be able to afford the extra excess comfortably, otherwise setting it high won't be worth it.
-If it is so high you can't afford to cover it, you'll be put off making a claim on your insurance - which misses the point of paying out for insurance altogether.
+If you can't afford the extra excess comfortably, setting it high won't be worth it.
+If you can't afford to cover it, you'll be put off making a claim on your insurance - which misses the point of paying out for insurance altogether.

 By increasing your excess to include a voluntary excess you are agreeing with your insurer that should you need to claim on your insurance policy, you will pay out this extra amount.